Edited by: Jessica Merritt

 Citi has turned the Double Cash card into a top choice for those who are looking for an everyday, no-fuss credit card.

 Our next best personal credit card for monthly bills is the Double Cash card, one of the best no-annual-fee rewards credit cards.

-This credit card comes with no annual fee and earns 2 ThankYou points per dollar (1 at purchase and another 1 when you pay.
+This credit card comes with no annual fee and earns 2% cash-back per dollar (1% at purchase and another 1% when you pay, earned as ThankYou Points).
 But 2 of the most impressive features of this credit card are that there are no caps on your rewards and you have access to ThankYou Rewards, a major transferable points currency.

 But before we get into ThankYou Points, let’s talk about this credit card’s other features.
 Currently, the Double Cash card doesn’t offer a sign-up bonus, but you can access an introductory APR benefit when you sign up.